-- energy upgrades using fuels other than electricity and solar thermal.
-However, a project can still be considered eligible if using fuel sources used for backup capacity (e.g. a diesel backup generator) - gas and other fossil fuel efficiency projects - front of meter project.
-A front of meter project is considered a new energy generation and/or storage facility, and not an energy upgrade to an existing local government facility (see Section 14) - the purchase of electric vehicles (EV charging infrastructure is eligible) - remote area power supplies - costs associated with compliance with white certificates (Victorian Energy Efficiency Certificates (VEECs) and NSW Energy Savings Certificates (ESCs)) - costs associated with compliance with small scale technology certificates (STCs) - administration costs - expenditure that does not relate to the upgrade of existing energy infrastructure, e.g. installing a heating system at an unheated aquatic centre, or installing a solar power system on a new-build childcare centre on an existing local government site.
-An exception to this clause is new EV charging infrastructure which is considered eligible expenditure (see Section 5.1 Eligible grant activities) - research, including feasibility studies and energy audits - activities, equipment, or supplies that are already being supported through other sources - costs incurred prior to execution of the grant agreement - any in-kind contributions - financing costs, including interest - capital expenditure for the purchase of assets not directly related to the project such as office furniture and equipment, motor vehicles, computers, printers or photocopiers and the construction, renovation, or extension of facilities such as buildings and laboratories unless specified at Appendix A - costs involved in the purchase or upgrade/hire of software (including user licences) and ICT hardware (unless it directly relates to the project) - costs such as rental, renovations and utilities, unless specified at Appendix A, sections A4, A5 and A10 - non-project-related staff training and development costs - insurance costs (the participants must effect and maintain adequate insurance or similar coverage for any liability arising as a result of its participation in funded activities) - debt financing

-- costs related to obtaining resources used on the project, including interest on loans, job advertising and recruiting, and contract negotiations - depreciation of plant and equipment beyond the life of the project - maintenance costs - costs of purchasing, leasing, depreciation of, or development of land - routine operating expenses not accounted as labour on-costs including communications, accommodation, overheads, and consumables, e.g. paper, printer cartridges, office supplies - ongoing upgrades, updates and maintenance of existing ICT systems and computing facilities, including websites, customer relationship management systems, databases, the cost of ongoing subscription based software and IT support memberships, and warranties for purchases - recurring or ongoing operational expenditure (including annual maintenance, rent, water and rates, postage, legal and accounting fees, and bank charges) - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - overseas costs except where otherwise approved by the Program Delegate - overseas travel costs.
+- research not directly supporting eligible activities - activities, equipment or supplies that are already being supported through other sources - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - costs incurred prior to us notifying you that the application is successful - cash or in-kind contributions not directly relevant to achieving the grant activities - financing costs, including interest - capital expenditure for the purchase of assets such as office furniture and equipment, motor vehicles, computers, printers or photocopiers - the construction, renovation or extension of facilities such as buildings and laboratories (unless it directly relates to the project) - costs involved in the purchase or upgrade/hire of software (including user licences) and ICT hardware (unless it directly relates to the project) - costs such as rental and utilities - non-project-related staff training and development costs - insurance costs (the participants must effect and maintain adequate insurance or similar coverage for any liability arising as a result of its participation in funded activities) - debt financing - costs related to obtaining resources used on the project, including interest on loans, job advertising and recruiting, and contract negotiations - depreciation of plant and equipment beyond the life of the project - maintenance costs that are not directly related to the achievement of the project - costs of purchasing, leasing, depreciation of, or development of land - opportunity costs relating to any production losses due to allocating resources to the agreed grant project - routine operating expenses not accounted as labour on-costs including communications, accommodation, overheads and consumables, e.g. paper, printer cartridges, office supplies - ongoing upgrades, updates and maintenance of existing ICT systems and computing facilities unless it directly relates to the project - recurring or ongoing operational expenditure (including annual maintenance, postage, legal and accounting fees and bank charges) - travel or overseas costs that exceed 10 per cent of total project costs except where otherwise approved by the Program Delegate - catering, including alcohol costs.